 It’s cyclic to see people enter a university for the wrong reasons and then fail to follow through on their original “road.”
-But if this mentality of clinging to a four-year university was broken, then thousands of dollars, and their psyche may be saved.
+But if this mentality of clinging to a four-year university was broken, then thousands of dollars and potential damages will be prevented.

 “I shall be telling this with a sigh, somewhere ages and ages hence…”